HOLMS-lib/HOLMS/README.md

 See the [website](https://holms-lib.github.io/) for a brief overview of our [HOLMS library](https://github.com/HOLMS-lib/HOLMS) for the [HOL Light](https://hol-light.github.io/) theorem prover.

-This repository presents a second version of HOLMS (HOL-Light Library for Modal Systems), a modular framework designed to implement modal reasoning within the HOL Light proof assistant.
+This repository contains HOLMS (HOL-Light Library for Modal Systems), a modular framework designed to implement modal reasoning within the HOL Light proof assistant.

 Extending our [previous work on Gödel-Löb logic (GL)](https://doi.org/10.1007/s10817-023-09677-z), we generalise our approach to formalise modal adequacy proofs for axiomatic calculi, thereby enabling the coverage of a broader range of normal modal systems.
-If the first version of HOLMS, [presented at Overlay 2024](https://ceur-ws.org/Vol-3904/paper5.pdf), partially parametrised the completeness proof for GL and added the minimal system K, this second version of HOLMS fully generalises our method and, as a demonstration of the flexibility of our methodology, four modal system and their adequacy proofs are now implemented in HOLMS:
+If the first version of HOLMS, [presented at Overlay 2024](https://ceur-ws.org/Vol-3904/paper5.pdf), partially parametrised the completeness proof for GL and added the minimal system K, the current version of HOLMS fully generalises our method and, as a demonstration of the flexibility of our methodology, seven modal system and their adequacy proofs are now implemented in HOLMS:
 - **K**: the minimal system is developed in `k_completeness.ml`;
+- **T** in `t_completeness.ml`;
-- **K4**: a system properly extended by GL is developed in `k4_completeness.ml`;
+- **K4** in `k4_completeness.ml`;
+- **S4** in `s4_completeness.ml`;
+- **B** in `b_completeness.ml`;
+- **S5** in `s5_completeness.ml`;
-- **GL**: provability logic is developed and fully parametrised in `gl_completeness.ml`;
+- **GL**: provability logic is developed in `gl_completeness.ml`.
-- **T**: a system that is not extended by GL or K4, nor is an extension of GL or K4 is developed in `t_completeness.ml`.

 HOLMS lays the foundation for a comprehensive tool for modal reasoning in HOL, offering a high level of confidence and full automation by providing the essential mathematical components of principled decision algorithms for modal systems.
 The prototypical automated theorem prover and countermodel constructor for K, T, K4, and GL (implemented in `k_decid.ml`, `t_decid.ml`, `k4_decid.ml`, and `gl_decid.ml`, resp.) serve as evidence of the feasibility of this approach merging general purpose proof assistants, enriched sequent calculi, and formalised mathematics.